ni/nimi-python/docs/nifgen/functions.rst

     Performs a hard reset on the device.
-Generation is stopped, all routes are released, external bidirectional terminals are tristated, FPGAs are reset, hardware is configured to its default state, and all session attributes are reset to their default states.
+Generation is stopped, all routes are released, external bidirectional terminals are tristated, FPGAs are reset, hardware is configured to its default state, and all session properties are reset to their default states.